msrocka/minil/README.md

 ```

 `minil` knows three types of flows: products, wastes, and elementary flows.
 The
 flow type is identified by the first letter of an identifier.
-Idenfifiers that
+Identifiers that
 start with the letter `p` (or `P`) are recognized as product flows (e.g. `p1`).
 When the first letter is a `w` (or `W`) it is recognized as a waste flow
 (e.g. `w1`).
 All other identifiers are recognized as elementary flows